rockstor/rockstor-doc/interface/storage/disks.rst

    activities, for example a Rockstor system restore using a previously generated configuration backup file, ensure that the respective share user/group ownerships are set back to what they were before they were imported into the Rockstor installation.
+For how OpenSUSE handles default user and group assignment see :ref:`Users_default_groups`.